roibueno/gcal-csv-hedate-exporter/README.md

 - Support extended functionality enables by Google Calendar from this link: https://support.google.com/calendar/answer/37118?hl=iw
 - Add feature for monthly events to support event such as Birkat Ha'Levana
+- Avoid letting user to inser more futuristic date on startDate than endDate
 - Dev.QA (Robustness) + Clean Code